-Keywords: Risk preferences; Heterogeneity; Complete markets; Insurance JEL: D12, D14, D53, D81, D91, G11, O16
+Keywords: Risk preferences; Heterogeneity; Complete markets; Insurance JEL classification: D12, D14, D53, D81, D91, G11, O16

-^{}Chiappori: Columbia University; pc2167@columbia.edu.
-Samphantharak: University of California, San Diego; krislert@ucsd.edu.
-Schulhofer-Wohl: Federal Reserve Bank of Minneapolis; wohls@minneapolisfed.org.
-Townsend: Massachusetts Institute of Technology; rtownsen@mit.edu.
-We thank Joan Gieseke for editorial assistance.
+^{}We thank Joan Gieseke for editorial assistance.
+A version of this paper circulated previously as Federal Reserve Bank of Minneapolis Research Department Working Paper 683.
 The views expressed herein are those of the authors and not necessarily those of the Federal Reserve Bank of Minneapolis or the Federal Reserve System.